-Activity/hazards Risks Likelihood Severity Grade CONTROL MEASURES Likelihood Severity Grade Abrasive Wheels Eye or body injuries from flying fragments or particles Defective wheel Cuts to arms, legs or other body parts Respiratory injuries from excessive inhalation of 4 4 High The Site Manager must ensure that any hired or purchased machinery used on site is in good condition and free from defects.
-Defective tools or machinery will not be used -they must be repaired, replaced or removed from site.
-Only competent persons with adequate training and experience will be allowed to operate an abrasive wheel.
-The following guidelines will be adhered to when using abrasive wheel tools: a.
-The correct type of blade shall be used b.
-The disc matches the R.P.M. of the abrasive wheel and therefore will not explode c.
-The disc is inspected for defects prior to its use d.
-The guard is kept in position at all times during its use 1 2 Low dusts or fibres e.
-Personal Protective Equipment is worn at all times during Noise its use e.g. goggles, earplugs, respiratory mask etc. Noise f.
+Activity/hazards Risks Likelihood Severity Grade CONTROL MEASURES Likelihood Severity Grade Eye or body The Site Manager must ensure that any hired or purchased injuries from machinery used on site is in good condition and free from flying fragments defects.
+Defective tools or machinery will not be used -they or particles must be repaired, replaced or removed from site.
+Defective wheel Only competent persons with adequate training and Delective wheel experience will be allowed to operate an abrasive wheel.
+Abrasive Wheels Cuts to arms, 4 4 High The following guidelines will be adhered to when using 1 2 Low legs or other abrasive wheel tools: body parts a.
+The correct type of blade shall be used Respiratory b.
+The disc matches the R.P.M. of the abrasive wheel and injuries from therefore will not explode excessive c.
+The disc is inspected for defects prior to its use inhalation of d.
+The guard is kept in position at all times during its use dusts or fibres e.
+Personal Protective Equipment is worn at all times during Noise its use e.g. goggles, earplugs, respiratory mask etc. INDISE f.
 Operatives must never stand directly behind the disc when Electric shock the abrasive wheel is in action Fire and Explosion g.
 Operatives will only use a back to front cutting action